preliminary — subject to changes

 Brynjolfsson and McAfee, Race Against the Machine, 2012, Digital Frontier Press

 Students must read the corresponding chapters of the textbook before each session.
-Reading the economic press will also be helpful.
+Reading the economic and political press will also be helpful.

 Prof. Dr. Dennis A. V. Dittrich